Pest Control Responsibilities for NYC Landlords

 - Check the exterior for clogged gutters or downspouts.
 Also, seal crevices near the areas where plumbing or electrical services enter the property.

-Remind tenants to keep food and garbage covered and to reduce clutter.
-You can also provide them with an area-by-area checklist to help them spot conditions that give pests easy access to food, water and shelter.
+Remind tenants to contain food and garbage and to reduce clutter.
+You can also provide an area-by-area checklist to help them spot conditions that give pests easy access to food, water and shelter.
+Share the following tips with tenants.

 - Fallen food around the refrigerator